alexnavis/form-creator/README.md

 # DigiFi Form Creator
-Form Creator is a class that helps with creating a Responsive Form manifest.
+Form Creator is a class used within DigiFi's open-source loan origination system ("LOS") to helps create a Responsive Form manifest.
 By using the given class methods, you can easily add formElements (as well as other fields) to the Responsive Form.

 ## Class Methods
 ### addFormElements(options) - Allows you to add form elements to form